LLC

 Grown models draw from agricultural practices such as fodder production and artists such as Diana Sherer, developing methods to grow barley seed hydroponically into volumetric molds.

 Grown volumes and surfaces self assemble through the interweaving of growing roots, without adhesive.
-The forms and textures produced are a mediation between design intent and the behaviour of the barley itself.
+The forms and textures produced are a mediation between design intent and the behavior of the barley itself.

 DATE COMPLETED